Licence Checker England

 Up to 5 years (standard under Housing Act 2004; specific duration not stated on council web pages)

 Application is made by downloading and submitting a paper application form from the council website.
 Properties are assessed individually based on fire safety standards.
 Mandatory requirements include: fire doors meeting BS476 standards, mains-powered interlinked fire detection systems per BS5839 Part 6, and emergency lighting where required based on individual assessment.
-Failure to licence a licensable HMO is an offence and can result in a fine of up to £30,000.
+For offences committed on or after 1 May 2026, GOV.UK guidance refers to civil penalties of up to £40,000 for relevant offences, with different treatment for breaches and for offences committed before that date.
+Earlier cases may still be assessed under previous rules.
 Interest-free loans up to £5,000 are available to Responsible Landlords Scheme members for adapting properties for 3-4 occupants, administered through Leeds City Credit Union, with repayment up to 3 years.
 Under the Housing Plan 2019-2022, 116 HMO licences were issued; 67 new licences were issued in 2024/25.
 Property types covered: Properties occupied by 5 or more persons forming 2 or more separate households who share toilet, bathroom or kitchen facilities.
-The previous three-storey minimum has been removed; any property with more than 4 occupants in more than 2 households requires a licence regardless of storeys..
+The previous three-storey minimum has been removed; any property with more than 4 occupants in more than 2 households requires a licence regardless of storeys.

 View HMO licensing info on council website